 Recently there are still certain court proceedings initiated by the non-controlling shareholder of OJSC Maxi-Group going on in European courts and related to the claim filed to ICA Court in January 2010.
-In April 2014 the French court decided to execute a decision of the court of Russia (which was cancelled in Russia) on the territory of France.
-In December 2014 the Parent Company claimed the appeal on this decision.
+In 2014 courts in France and England decided to execute a decision of ICA Court (which was cancelled in Russia) on the territory of these states.
+In December 2014 the Parent Company claimed the appeal on a decision of French court and in June 2015 the Parent Company claimed a notice of appeal on a decision of English court.
 The Group's management considers the probability of unfavorable outcome and cash outflow in connection with these court proceedings is low and accordingly, no accruals in relation to these claims were made in these interim condensed consolidated financial statements.